 These Anti-Doping Rules shall apply to UIM and to each of its National Associations.
-They also apply to the following Drivers, Driver Support Personnel and other Persons, each of whom is deemed, as a condition of his/her membership, accreditation and/or participation in the sport, to have agreed to be bound by these Anti-Doping Rules, and to have submitted to the authority of UIM to enforce these Anti-Doping Rules and to the jurisdiction of the hearing panels specified in Article 8 and Article 13 to hear and determine cases and appeals brought under these Anti-Doping Rules:
+They also apply to the following Drivers.
+Driver Support Personnel and other Persons, each of whom is deemed, as a condition of his/her membership, accreditation and/or participation in the sport, to have agreed to be bound by these Anti-Doping Rules, and to have submitted to the authority of UIM to enforce these Anti-Doping Rules and to the jurisdiction of these Anti-Doping Rules:

-- a. all Drivers and Driver Support Personnel who are members of UIM, or of any National Association, or of any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues); - b. all Drivers and Driver Support Personnel participating in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by UIM, or any National Association, or any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues), wherever held;
+- all Drivers and Driver Support Personnel who are members of UIM, or of any National Association, or of any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues); - all Drivers and Driver Support Personnel participating in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by UIM, or any National Association, or any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues), wherever held;